tompiron/ns-3-lisp/README.md

 ```
 ## Running the scripts

-There is one script in our code: simplelisp.
+There are three scripts in our code: final, simplePubSub and simplelisp.
-It is a simple example of LISP.
+The first one is the one we used in our work.
+The second is a simple example of Publish/Subcribe.
+And the last is a simple example of LISP.

-To run the script simply run the following:
+To run a script simply run one of the following:
 ```
+$ ./waf --run [script_name]
-$ ./waf --run simplelisp
+$ ./waf --run final --command-template "%s [# runs] [seed] [# senders] [# receivers]"
 ```
+For the first script, a directory named ´output´ in the root of the repo need to be created and the results will be stored there.
-It simply outputs pcap files in the root directory of the repo.
+The two other scripts simply output pcap files in the root directory of the repo.